icecreammatt/class-website-template/content/syllabus.md

 Your overall semester grade will be rounded to the nearest integer.

 ## Makeup policy
-In-class work, including exams, cannot be made up except in extreme extenuating circumstances.
+In-class work, including exams and quizzes cannot be made up except in extreme extenuating circumstances.
 Contact the instructor as soon as possible if you believe you qualify.

 ## Exam Collaboration Policy
 Exams must be your own work.
 You are allowed to consult only your own brain, your 8.5x11" handwritten cheat sheet, and other materials specifically permitted by the instructor.
-Quiz policies will vary and will be announced when the quiz is given.
 On both exams and quizzes, giving or receiving unpermitted aid will be penalized as academic dishonesty.

 ## Policy on Collaboration
 You are encouraged to discuss course material with other students.
 Don't be shy about consulting with anyone, but please understand that you, and only you, bear the responsibility for solving the problems associated with producing a successful project or solving a homework assignment.
 Please read the CS Department policy on plagiarism and keep the following in mind.